+INST 150 Introduction to Faith, Reason and Justice 3

+INST 160 or 161 Heritage of Western Thought and Civilization :

+Ancient or Modern 3

+INST 250 Science, Technology, and Values 3

+INST 270 Justice in a Pluralistic Society 3

+· Subtotal: 21

+Breadth Requ irements f broad areas, from which a student selects any throo or f Our c

-INST 160 or 161 INST 250 INST 270 Heritage of Western Thought and Civilization: Ancient or Modern Science, Technology, and Values Justice in a Pluralistic Society Subto 3 3 3 otal: 21 course which course descrip irements of broad areas, from which a student selects any three does not have a prerequisite and is not specifically expection.
-When more than one course is to be taken in an one from different departments. cluded in the Physical Fitnes ss (one course from BKIN100 options) 3 Theological St udies (One course from THEO 210, 240, 251, 252) 3 Natural Science (Two courses from astronomy, biology, chemistry, computer science, math, or physical science, one of which must be a natural science laboratory course.)
-7-8 Humanities (Two courses from communications, dance, English literature, fine arts, history, languages, music, philosophy or theatre.)
-6 Social Sciences (Two courses from anthropology, economics, geography, missions, political science, psychology, social work, or sociology.)
-6 Cultural Horiz zons (One course from DAN 365, 375; ENG 225; FRE 361; HIS 350, 352, 353, 354, 371, 372, 440; INST 213, 214, 215, 216, 217; MUS 250; SPA 361, 362, 402) 3 Capstone: A C Christian Perspective (The purpose of INST 480 Capstone is to provide a point of culmination and integration to the education experience of undergraduate junior and senior stude It seeks to build on and extend their abilities to utilize Christian worldview by intelligently applying biblication and theological resources to a given topic of significating importance to the contemporary world.
-It also utilizes the perspectives and approaches of at least two disciplines so as to model and explore the unity of truth across disciplinary boundaries.)
-Subtotal: ents. ze a cal ant
+This consists of broad areas, from which a student selects any three or four credit course which does not have a prerequisite and is not specifically excluded in the course description.
+When more than one course is to be taken in an area, the courses must be from different departments.

+Physical Fitness (one course from BKIN100 options) 3 Theological Studies (One course from THEO 210, 240, 251, 252) 3 Natural Science ces (Two courses from astronomy, biology, che computer science, math, or physical science which must be a natural science laboratory con e, one of 7-8 Humanities (Two courses from communication studies English literature, fine arts, history, langua music, philosophy or theatre.)
+6 Social Sciences (Two courses from anthropology, economi geography, missions, political science, psy- social work, or sociology.)
+6 Cultural Horiz zons (One course from DAN 365, 375; ENG 225 HIS 350, 352, 353, 354, 371, 372, 440; INST 2 215, 216, 217, 218; MUS 250; SPA 361, 362, 4 213, 214, 3 Capstone: A C Christian Perspective (The purpose of INST 480 Capstone is to p point of culmination and integration to the experience of undergraduate junior and set It seeks to build on and extend their abilitic Christian worldview by intelligently apply and theological resources to a given topic importance to the contemporary world.
+It utilizes the perspectives and approaches of two disciplines so as to model and explore of truth across disciplinary boundaries.) e education mior student es to utilized ring biblication of signification also f at least nts. e a ıl nt Combined Core Curriculum Total: 52-53